Bylaws of The Texas Mariners Cruising Association, Inc.

 4.01.
 Authority.
 The Board of Governors shall have full authority over the operations and finances of the Club shall have general control of its assets, and all rights and powers connected therewith shall be vested in them.

 4.02.
 Governors.
-The Governors shall be the Immediate Past Commodore, the Commodore, the Vice Commodore, the Rear Commodore, the Treasurer, the Secretary and the Cruise Captain.
+The Governors shall be the Immediate Past Commodore, the Commodore, the Vice Commodore, the Rear Commodore, the Cruise Captain, the Treasurer, and the Secretary.

 4.03 Board of Trustees.
 The Board of Trustees shall consist of up to four past commodores of the Club who are not serving on the current Board of Governors, that are members in good standing, and who wish to serve as Trustees.
 The Commodore is responsible for recruiting the Board of Trustees.
 The Trustees provide advice to the Board of Governors, conduct an annual review of the Club Bylaws, and recommend any resulting changes to the Board of Governors.
 The Board of Trustees shall be invited to attend all Board meetings but shall have no voting rights at such meetings.

 4.04 Meetings of the Board of Governors.
 An Organizational Meeting, the first official meeting of the incoming Board of Governors, shall be held on or before January 15.
-Included in the agenda of such meeting shall be preparation and approval of a Preliminary Operating Budget in accordance with Article 4.07, and a thorough review of the Bylaws of the Club to ensure that all Governors fully understand the Bylaws.
+Included in the agenda of such meeting shall be preparation and approval of a Preliminary Operating Budget in accordance with Article 4.07, and a thorough review of the Bylaws of the Club, conducted by the TMCA Trustees to ensure that all Governors fully understand the Bylaws.
 Notice of such meeting shall be given to the Board of Governors by the Commodore at least ten (10) days before such meeting.

-A Budget Meeting shall be held on or before the first April to approve the final Annual Budget which shall be presented to the Members at the April General Meeting as the Approved Annual Budget
+4.04.01.
+A Budget Meeting shall be held on or before the first April to approve the final Annual Budget which shall be presented to the Members at the April General Meeting as the Approved Annual Budget.

 4.05.
 Quorum.
 A majority of the Board of Governors shall constitute a quorum for the transaction of business at any Organizational or Special Meeting.
 The affirmative vote of a majority of the Governors present at a meeting at which a quorum is present shall be necessary for the passage of any resolution.
 Each Governor shall have one vote at all meetings of the Board of Governors, however the Commodore, as presiding officer at meetings of the Board of Governors, shall be entitled to vote only when doing so will affect the outcome of a vote, or if the vote is by ballot.